negator92/monoget/README.md

-# dnget
+# monoget
-dotnet get is net core analog of "wget" downloader
+monoget is mono analog of "wget" downloader